m4nasi/Battleships/README.md

 # Battleships
 This is a C# coded Battleships game.
+This project was part of Computer Science A-Level project.